Intertwined order of generalized global symmetries

 where $R$ and $R'$ are the endpoints of the dual link intersecting $\ell$.
 The 't Hooft operator $T(\widetilde{\Gamma}_{R_0})^L$ then acts on the ground state $|\psi_0\rangle$ as

 Therefore, the one-form symmetry operator $T(\widetilde{\Gamma}_{R_0})^L$ now has nontrivial commutation relations with $U^L$ at the boundary.
 We find a projective representation,

 which implies that there is a mixed 't Hooft anomaly for the unbroken $\mathbb{Z}_{N/L}^{(0)}\times\mathbb{Z}_{N/L}^{(1)}$ symmetry, and hence, there is SPT order for this symmetry.
 This $\mathbb{Z}_{N/L}$ clock and shift algebra, Eq.~\eqref{eq:lattice-anomaly}, implies that the state has $\mathbb{Z}_{N/L}^{(0)}$ spontaneous symmetry breaking at the boundary in addition to the symmetry breaking in the bulk.
-Hence, the boundary condition is the analogue of the state studied in Section~\ref{sec: electric bdry}.
+Hence, this boundary condition is the state discussed in Section~\ref{sec: electric bdry}.
 To make this connection more direct, we note that the commutation relations of $T(\widetilde{\Gamma}_{R_0})^p$ and $U^p$ match those of $\widetilde{V}$ and $\widetilde{W}$ in Eq.~\eqref{eq:electric-bdry-algebra}.

 To summarize, the low energy physics of the Hamiltonian, Eq.~\eqref{eq:oblique-hamiltonian}, is that of an oblique phase.
 There is a $\mathbb{Z}_N^{(0)}\times\mathbb{Z}_N^{(1)}$ global symmetry, which is broken in the bulk to a possibly nontrivial subgroup $\mathbb{Z}_{N/L}^{(0)}\times \mathbb{Z}_{N/L}^{(1)}$, where $L=\gcd(N,p)$.
 The residual subgroup symmetry $\mathbb{Z}_{N/L}^{(0)}\times \mathbb{Z}_{N/L}^{(1)}$ has SPT order.
 This lattice Hamiltonian approach provides a complementary perspective to our results derived using the lattice partition function and the effective field theory in previous sections.